Hey, new cord-cutters! Here are the three basic types of TV antennas you need to care about.

-From basic to advanced, three types of TV antennas are the monopole, dipole, and yagi antenna.
-These antenna types give us a glimpse at the evolution of cord-cutting equipment as we know it today.
-It also highlights how much more advanced today’s TV antennas are compared to those of yesteryear.
-It’s good for every cord cutter to know as much about this movement as possible.
-With that in mind, let’s take a closer look at the three basic antenna types.
+From basic to advanced, the three antenna types are monopole, dipole, and yagi.
+Examining them gives us a glimpse at the evolution of cord-cutting equipment as we know it today.
+It also highlights how much more advanced today’s antennas are compared to those of yesteryear.
+With that in mind, let’s examine the three basic antenna types.

-“Mono” means alone, single, or one, and a pole is, well, a pole.
-So the word “monopole” means one pole or TV antenna element.
-These antennas are omnidirectional, which means the capture signal from all directions surrounding the antenna’s tip.
-Back in the day, monopole antennas typically were used to receive signal for small radios and TV sets.
-Today, monopole antennas are used mostly for AM/FM radio, cellular signal boosters and CB radios.
-Some of Solid Signal’s more popular monopole antennas include the CBRHGA1000, the AFHD-4, and the SureCall CM 100-L.
+“Mono” means alone, single, or one, and a pole is… a pole.
+So, the word “monopole” means one pole, or a single TV antenna element.
+These antennas are omnidirectional, which means they get signal from all directions surrounding the tip.
+Back in the day, monopole antennas received signal for small radios and TV sets.
+Today, monopole antennas are mostly used for AM/FM radio, cellular signal boosters and CB radios.
+Some of Solid Signal’s more popular monopole antennas include this K40 Antennas CB antenna, AFHD-4, and weBoost 4G Omni Plus.

-A dipole antenna may look like two monopole antennas next to each other, but it’s actually a pretty complex little thing.
-When some people think of a dipole antenna, they think of “rabbit ears.”
-Well, that’s how they used to look during the days when we had to adjust these antennas for our parents.
-By their nature, dipole antennas tend to work best when its two antennas are perpendicular to each other.
+A dipole antenna looks like two monopole antennas next to each other.
+You know, those old “rabbit ear” TV antennas we had to adjust for our parents.
+(Or on the TV in our rooms, if we were lucky enough to have one.)
+By their nature, a dipole antenna tends to work best when its two antennas are perpendicular to each other.

-Today’s dipole antennas, whether they’re indoor or outdoor, look a bit different than the old “rabbit ears” from our childhood.
+Today’s dipole antennas look a bit different than those old “rabbit ears” from our childhoods.
 These devices can be flat panel antennas, such as the HDBLADE series.
-Some dipole antennas, such as the Xtreme Signal HDB2X and others, feature advanced configurations such reflectors and “bowties” or “cat’s whiskers.”
+Some dipole antennas, such as the Xtreme Signal HDB2X, feature advanced configurations such reflectors and “bowties,” aka “cat’s whiskers.”
 For a more detailed understanding of monopole and dipole antennas, check out Stuart Sweet’s blog on the topic.
-(Call it a Cord-Cutting 102, so to speak.)
+(Call it Cord-Cutting 102, so to speak.)

-Yagi antennas are the most-recognized TV antenna.
-These devices are fairly large, shaped like an arrowhead, and feature several metal spines that extend out form the main bar.
-These “spines” actually are a series of dipole antennas fixed to the yagi’s frame.
+Yagi antennas are the most recognized TV antenna.
+These devices are fairly large, shaped like an arrowhead, and feature metal spines that extend out from the main bar.
+These “spines” are a series of dipole antennas fixed to the yagi’s frame.
 Because of its complex design, the Yagi antenna provided superior reception to monopole and dipole antennas.

-Modern versions of the Yagi – such as the Televes DAT790 Mix and Xtreme Signal HD8200XL – remain very popular among today’s cord cutters.
-As to yagi’s rather unique name, that’s a rather interesting story about the yagi TV antenna from my colleague, Stuart Sweet.
-(Consider this addition cord-cutting 102 education.)
-One more thing: Most people use the term “Yagi” to mean any antenna with multiple spines, while most of them are actually “log periodic” antennas.
+Modern versions of the Yagi – such as the Televes DATBOSS Mix and Xtreme Signal HD8200XL – are very popular with cord-cutters.
+As to the yagi’s rather unique name, Stuart Sweet has a blog post about that, too.
+One more thing about yagi antennas: Most people use the term to describe any antenna with multiple spines.
+That’s not true.
+Most of these antennas are “log periodic” antennas.
 Here’s a deeper look at the difference.

 Time to Cut the Cord!

-So there’s the rundown of the three basic types of TV antennas.
-While all three remain in use today, what’s available is far more advanced than the antennas of yesteryear.
-Are you ready to cut the cord?
-If so, you don’t have to be a TV antenna expert to enjoy free HDTV.
-All you have to do is call the people who’ve been providing your cord cutting 101 education.
-That’s us here at Solid Signal!
-Just pick up the phone then dial 877.312.4547.
-Our team of consumer electronics industry experts are ready to help you start your cord cutting journey!
+So, there’s the rundown of the three basic types of TV antennas.
+While these are still used today, what’s available is far more advanced than those older antennas.
+You don’t need to be a TV antenna expert to cut the cord.
+Just call the people who’ve been providing your cord cutting 101 education.
+That’s us here at Solid Signal, and you can reach us at 888-233-7563.
+You can also fill out the form below and send it to us.